nishphp/phpstan-safestring-rule/README.md

 Then, can not call echo the string type directly.

-Since safehtml-string is a virtual type, it can be fixed by adding a helper function.
+`safehtml-string` is a virtual type, it can be fixed by adding a helper function.

 `src/functions.php`: